 If you have any comments or observations about this article,

-please feel free to leave a comment using the “Leave a Reply” box below.
+please feel free to leave a comment using the “leave a comment” box below.

 Do you know a friend or colleague whom you feel would find this article relevant?